Founders' Memorial

-The Founders' Memorial is a memorial under development within the Bay East Garden of the Gardens by the Bay to commemorate the founding fathers of Singapore as well as to cover the country's contemporary history from after World War II to its first few decades of independence.
+The Founders' Memorial is a memorial under development within the Bay East Garden of the Gardens by the Bay to commemorate the founders of Singapore as well as to cover the country's contemporary history from after World War II to its first few decades of independence.

 On 9 March 2020, a collaboration between Kengo Kuma (Japan) and K2LD Architects (Singapore) won the international architectural competition to design the memorial.
 Initially expected to open in 2025, the memorial is now scheduled to open in 2028.

 History

 Singapore's first Prime Minister, Lee Kuan Yew, died on 23 March 2015.
 He had consistently stated that he did not want a monument solely to himself, and his will specified to demolish his house at 38 Oxley Road.
 In a parliamentary statement on 13 April 2015, Prime Minister Lee Hsien Loong, his son, said:

 Mr Lee was always conscious that he did not act alone, but as a member of a team.
 His core team included Goh Keng Swee, S. Rajaratnam, Othman Wok, Hon Sui Sen, Lim Kim San, amongst others.
 It was a multi-racial team who complemented one another's strengths, trusted one another implicitly, and through their joint efforts created a prosperous, fair and just society in Singapore.
 Mr Lee himself said he was only primus inter pares – first among equals.
 So it is appropriate that we consider how to honour not just Mr Lee, but also our other founding fathers.

 One idea that has been suggested is to have a memorial for all of the founding fathers, perhaps coupled with an exhibition gallery to honour their legacy and educate future generations.
 Indeed, Mr Lee himself had thought that there was value in such a memorial.

 I agree that this concept merits further consideration.
 A founder's memorial need not be a grand structure, but it must stand for our ideals, our values, our hopes and aspirations.
 It must belong to all Singaporeans and mean something significant to us all.
 It should be a place where we and future generations can remember a key period in our history, reflect on the ideals of our founding fathers, and pledge to continue their work of nation building.

 Lee Tzu Yang was appointed to chair the Founders' Memorial Committee, established for the creation of said memorial, and seek public views through dialogue sessions while conceptualising its details.

 Gardens by the Bay was selected as the memorial's location in 2018 after a choice between it and Fort Canning Park.